Neil Theise, M.D., Beth Israel Medical Center, New York NY; and Romil Saxena, M.D., FRCPath, Indiana University Medical Center, Indianapolis IN.

 The course is intended to be a practical overview to update diagnostic pathologists already in practice as well as residents and fellows still in training.

-Upon completion of the course, participants should be able to: 1) grade and stage the most common diseases found in liver biopsy specimens; 2) recognize common overlap disease categories and understand the clinical implications of such recognition; and 3) use the most up to date nomenclature for clear communication with hepatology/gastroenterology colleagues.
+Upon completion of the course, participants should be able to: grade and stage the most common diseases found in liver biopsy specimens; recognize common overlap disease categories and understand the clinical implications of such recognition; use the most up to date nomenclature for clear communication with hepatology/gastroenterology colleagues.

-Pre-registrants will receive a website address where they can view case material prior to the meeting.
-A syllabus will be distributed at the course and a CD of powerpoint presentations used in the course, inclusive of photomicrographs of all lesions reviewed will be mailed after the meeting.
+Participants will receive a CD of powerpoint presentations used in the course, inclusive of photomicrographs of all lesions reviewed and a handout.